williiam-tran/ttl-class-sync/content/index.md

 ## What's Next?

-Now, you have familiarized yourself with the teachers.
+Now, you have familiarized yourself with your teacher.
 Let's move on to the class guidelines.
 [[Weekly Routine]]